Foundation Diet and Health

 Health effects

-However, studies show that, unlike other antioxidant vegetables, the antioxidant activity of ginger is not necessarily lost through cooking.
-22 A literature review from 2023 emphasizes that in the production of candied ginger (ginger candies), blanching for about 10 minutes led to an increase in the total phenol content; the effects of steam heating are controversial.
-15 However, according to Jung et al., at temperatures above 100 degrees, a decrease in 6-gingerol and an increase in 6-shogaol can be expected.
-5 In the extraction process of ginger, research has also shown that lower temperatures increased phenols, gingerol and antioxidant activity.
-On the other hand, processing processes with higher temperatures or acidic solvents favored the shogaol concentrations in the extract.
+In the production of candied ginger, blanching for around 10 minutes increases the total phenol content; the effects of steam heating are controversial.
+15 However, at temperatures above 100 degrees, a decrease in 6-gingerol and an increase in 6-shogaol are to be expected.
+5 In the extraction process of ginger, research has also shown that lower temperatures increase phenols, gingerol and antioxidant activity.
+On the other hand, processing processes with higher temperatures or acidic solvents favor the shogaol concentrations in the extract.
 6

-For the ingredient ginger, raw , you will find even more health-related information.
+For the ingredient ginger, raw, you will find more health-related information and phytochemicals.

 Although Although ginger is generally considered safe, 7 higher amounts can cause heartburn, headaches and dizziness in some people.
 9 In addition, a study on mice showed that increased intake led to a slowing of the central nervous system (CNS depression) and cardiac arrhythmias.
 10